spoddutur/spark-notes/second_generation_tungsten_engine.md

 - One single SIMD Instruction can process eight 16-bit integers at a time, there by achieving DLP (Data Level Parallelism).
 Following picture illustrates _computing `Min()` operation on 8-tuples in ONE go compared to EIGHT scalar instructions iterating over 8-tuples_:
 ![image](https://user-images.githubusercontent.com/22542670/27118943-4916d748-50fb-11e7-9e93-f56f2dcc2c45.png)

 5. **So, we saw how SIMD instructions perform Vector operations.
-Are there any other ways to perform vector processing?**
+Are there any other ways to optimize processing?**
-Yes..There're other kinds of Vectorization algorithms.. :)

-6. **Fine..
-What're they?**
-Loop-based algorithms like Loop Pipelining, Loop Unrolling are other kinds of vectorization algorithms which convert multiple iterations of a loop to a single iteration of vector instructions.
-(Further details on these are discussed in the _APPENDIX_ section at the end of this blog)
+Yes..There're other kinds of processing techniques like loop unrolling, pipeline scheduling etc ..(Further details on these are discussed in the _APPENDIX_ section at the end of this blog)

 **Now, that we've seen what is Vectorization, its important to understand how to make the most out of it.
 This is where we reason out why spark shifted from row-based to columnar format**